 Stone County Sheriff's Deputies work to coordinate this re-enactment every year as an effort to curtail drunk driving.
 Captain Kevin Sharpe of Stone County DUI enforcement stated "We would rather work it here than actually go out on a real crash and deal with the same situation."
 The hopes of this exhibition is that prom night memories are not tarnished by the devastating loss of a friend and fellow classmate due to alcohol.

 Haley Smith, a senior at Stone County High School, played the role of the 911 caller during the re-enactment.
 Afterward she stated “It was very eye opening.
 It was just a good experience to have, especially for the whole school with prom coming up…”

-The scene also included a hearse carrying away the body of a student who
+The scene also included a hearse carrying away the body of a student who was pronounced dead.

 Prom Night Drunk Driving

 Prom night is an event high school students around the country look forward to the entire school year.
 However, for a few, it ends in tragic loss of life that could have otherwise been preventable.
 The statistics every year point to a sobering reality: most teens are unaware of the immense danger of drinking and driving.

 More than 90% of teens believe their fellow classmates will drink and drive on prom night, but only 29% believe that doing so contains a high degree of danger.
 As a result, more than half of all students consume four or more alcoholic drinks on prom night, leading to hundreds of accidents, injuries, and fatalities every year.